Other Nottingham events

 Shalmali Joshi (Teaching Associate at the University of Nottingham)

 Our minds do a fantastic job of helping us make sense of the world and perception is both a masterpiece and mystery.
 In this talk, we will explore how illusions and hallucinations reveal the fascinating way our brains interpret reality.
 Through some interactive demonstrations, I hope to show you that the fabric of perception is quite delicate and can be both remarkable and deceptive which would offer some insights into the brain's complex processes.
-We'll conclude with discussing some real-world importance of research in this field, like reducing the effects of cortical hyperexcitability in pattern glare.
-By the end of this presentation, we will appreciate the mind's complexity and the role perception plays in shaping our experiences.
+We'll conclude with discussing research in this field and appreciate the role perception plays in shaping our experiences.

 Brain maps: From head to toe

-Dr Caitlin Miri Smith (Research Fellow at the University of Nottingham)
+Dr Caitlin Mairi Smith (Research Fellow at the University of Nottingham)

 Inside our brains, there are hidden maps of our bodies – from our heads and shoulders to our knees and toes (knees and toes, knees and toes…).
-However, these body parts are not to scale and of all different shapes and sizes based on how much we use them, how sensitive they are and the delicate balance of brain excitation and inhibition.
-But what happens to these maps when this balance is disrupted?
-How do these maps differ between people who use different muscles and body parts more than others?
-In this talk, we’ll explore two powerful tools—functional MRI and non-invasive brain stimulation—that help us uncover these maps and reveal how they may differ in people with movement disorders.
+However, these body parts are different shapes and sizes based on their use, sensitivity and the delicate balance of brain excitation and inhibition.
+In this talk, we’ll explore how powerful tools—functional MRI and non-invasive brain stimulation—can help us uncover these maps and reveal differences when this balance is disrupted in those with movement disorders.

 Map data © OpenStreetMap contributors.